4.2 Basic information

 Capital-at-risk warning: All community shares offer documents should make it absolutely clear that anyone buying community shares could lose some or all of the money they invest, without the protection of the government’s Financial Services Compensation Scheme, and without recourse to the Financial Ombudsman Service.
 This warning should be prominently positioned in all offer documents and expressed in plain English.

 Share capital: The nature of share capital should be explained, and the full terms and conditions that apply to shares should be provided.
-If withdrawable share capital is being offered, applicants need to know that the only way of getting their money back is by selling shares back to the society, that notice has to be given of the intention to withdraw share capital, that management committee members may have the right to refuse requests for withdrawal, and any other restrictions or conditions that have been placed on withdrawal.
+If withdrawable share capital is being offered, applicants need to know that the only way of getting their money back is by selling shares back to the society, that notice has to be given of the intention to withdraw share capital, that directors may have the right to refuse requests for withdrawal, and any other restrictions or conditions that have been placed on withdrawal.
 It should be made clear that shares do not change in value, unless the rules provide for a reduction in share values, in which case the details of such provision should be made clear.
 If the share capital being offered is non-withdrawable, the scope, if any, for selling or transferring the shares should be explained.

 Asset lock: The provision of an asset lock within the rules of the society, and the impact this has on the rights of members over the residual assets of the society.